-At the Annual General Meeting (AGM) held on 26th September 2018 the Members approved appointment of M/s.
-C V Ramana Rao & Co., Chartered Accountants (Firm Registration No.002917S) as Statutory Auditors of the Company to hold office for a period of five years from the conclusion of that Annual General Meeting and their term was till the Annual General Meeting to be held on 28th September 2023.
-The Board of Directors in its meeting held on 27th May 2023 recommended their appointment for the second term of five years from the financial year 2023-2024 to hold office till the conclusion of 70th Annual General Meeting to be held in 2028.
+At the Annual General Meeting (AGM) held on 28th September 2023, the Members approved appointment of M/s.
+C.V.Ramana Rao & Co., Chartered Accountants (Firm Registration No.002917S) as Statutory Auditors of the Company to hold office for a further period of five years from the conclusion of that Annual General Meeting and their term will be till the Annual General Meeting to be held on or before 30th September 2028.